Nusret Suman

-Mustafa Nusret Suman (21 March 1905, Veria – 15 August 1978, İzmit) was a Turkish sculptor and painter.
+Nusret Suman (21 March 1905, Veria – 15 August 1978, İzmit) was a Turkish sculptor and painter.

 He worked especially on portraits and monuments.
 His last work is the Hittite Sun Course Monument, which was the symbol of the city of Ankara in the past.

 Life

-Suman was born in Veria close to Selanik in 1905.
+Suman was born in Veria close to Thessaloniki in 1905.
 His father, İsmail Hakkı Bey, was an officer in the Ottoman Army.
 His mother, Naciye Hanım, was the first Turkish photographer.
-After the Ottoman defeat in the Balkan War his family moved to İstanbul.
+After the Ottoman defeat in the First Balkan War his family relocated to Istanbul.
 His interest in the arts started with him watching his father make watercolor paintings.